Student Discrimination, Harassment or Retaliation Complaint Operating Procedure 319.05

 Section: Code of Conduct and Discipline

 Applicability: It is the intent of the College to promptly investigate and address complaints of discrimination, harassment and retaliation.
-This Operating Procedure sets forth the process for reporting and investigating complaints of prohibited conduct involving a student under the Student Discrimination, Harassment or Retaliation Policy, except for the following circumstances: a complaint involving Sexual Misconduct as defined in the Sexual Misconduct Policy will be processed pursuant to the Sexual Misconduct Complaint Procedures, and a complaint against an employee will be processed as set forth in the College’s personnel policies, specifically the Discrimination, Harassment or Retaliation Operating Procedure.
+This Operating Procedure sets forth the process for reporting and investigating complaints of prohibited conduct involving a student under the Student Discrimination, Harassment or Retaliation Policy, except for the following circumstances: a complaint involving Sexual Misconduct as defined in the Sexual Misconduct Policy will be processed pursuant to the Student Sexual Misconduct Complaints Operating Procedure, and a complaint against an employee will be processed as set forth in the College’s personnel policies, specifically the Discrimination, Harassment or Retaliation Operating Procedure.